 This encourages our readers to think deeply about a topic and increases their engagement significantly.

 We don’t actually expect people to answer the questions.
 The idea is to spark thinking and conversation.

 And thankfully, it works.
 You guys do share your thoughts with us and other readers.

 But there’s a deeper strategy involved.

-When I post an article on Facebook, I like to add a quick sentence or two that captures the essence of a post and explains how others will benefit from reading it.
-Usually, it’s pulled directly from the article itself.
+When posting an article on Facebook, add a quick sentence or two that captures the essence of a post and explains how others will benefit from reading it.
+You can pull this directly from the article itself.